 First proposed in September, the ordinance aims to address rising concerns about the harmful affects of single-use plastics on the environment.

 “By design these plastic straws are meant to be used and thrown away after just one use, and too often they become litter and have a negative impact on our streets, waterways and other areas of our communities,” said Alderman Cavalier Johnson, who authored the legislation.

 Milwaukee joins a number of other cities that have banned plastic straws over the past year, including Seattle, Washington D.C., Berkley, California and Fort Myers, Florida.

-The council passed the ordinance in a 14-1 vote, with Alderman Robert Bauman voting in opposition.
+The council passed the ordinance in a 14-1 vote, with Alderman Bon Donovan voting in opposition.

 The ordinance included a number of exceptions to the ban, including instances where customers request use of a plastic straw.
 The exception would address needs of individuals with disabilities.